It's easy to believe young voters could back Trump at young conservative conference

 Sporting a "Pretty Girls Vote Republican" baseball cap and several buttons, including one reading "Gun Rights are Women's Rights," Lauren Kerby was surprised to be asked who she plans to vote for in the fall.

-"Obviously Trump," she said with a laugh.
+"Obviously Trump," the 21-year-old from Berkeley, Mich., said with a laugh.
 "I came here for a reason."

 Turning Point - which rose out of concerns about free speech on college campuses, has grown into an unapologetically pro-Trump machine, focused on organizing for the former president ahead of the 2024 election.